| Zillij in FezWritten

 planetarium, in which each line starts from a center and leads

 to a center."
+An encyclopedia could

 not contain the full array of complex, often individually varied